luslab/oz-bulk-rnaseq/G. Read Quantification.md

 ml HTSeq
 ml Pysam

 Raphaelle uses htseq.
 She runs htseq on each sample from each time point separately to create one output table per sample.
-The output of these are then loaded into the R script **SVD_analysis.Rmd** script where we log, filter & normalise read counts.
-Then produce visualisations (dendrogram, heatmap).
+The output of these are then loaded into the R script **SVD_analysis.Rmd** script where we log, filter & normalise read counts to produce visualisations (dendrogram, heatmap).
+She then runs heirachical clustering & SVD

-HTSeq-Counts is slow as you cant multithread.

 [https://htseq.readthedocs.io/en/release_0.11.1/](https://htseq.readthedocs.io/en/release_0.11.1/)
 ```bash
 for SAMPLE in $BAM
 do
 	SRRID=`echo $SAMPLE | grep -E -o 'SRR[0-9]+'`